thesephist/oak/www/content/expressive.md

 date: 2022-02-26T15:37:28-05:00
 ---

 I've been interested in the idea of _expressiveness_ of programming languages since I read [_On the expressive power of programming languages_](https://doi.org/10.1016/0167-6423(91)90036-w) by Matthias Felleisen.
-Though I don't agree wholeheartedly with the way Felleisen co-opts the term _expressive power_ for his idea of capabilities in programming languages, I think it invites us to think more rigorously about expressiveness of languages, which I welcome wholeheartedly.
+Though I don't agree wholeheartedly with the way Felleisen co-opts the term _expressive power_ for his idea of capabilities in programming languages, I think it invites us to think more rigorously about expressiveness of languages.

 _Expressiveness_ seems like a property universally sought after by programming language designers (Oak notwithstanding).
 Developers want to write programs in languages that are expressive.
 But what exactly does that quantify?

 Intuitively, for me to say a language is _expressive_, I want to feel that its **representation of a program faithfully models my personal abstractions and theories** about the problems and ideas the program models.
-In this post, I want to make that intuition a bit more rigorous, and lightly discuss some ways in which Oak is expressive, and some ways in which it's not, both in general terms as well as specifically compared to its predecessor language [Ink](https://dotink.co/), compared to which Oak tries to be much more expressive.
+In this post, I want to make that intuition a bit more rigorous, and lightly discuss some ways in which Oak is expressive, and some ways in which it's not, both in general terms as well as specifically compared to its predecessor language [Ink](https://dotink.co/).

 In the process, I want to show one way Felleisen's narrow definition of expressiveness falls short when we try to describe how programming languages feel to use day-to-day.